When I started getting allergy shots I searched for “personal experience with allergy shots”. I wanted to find allergy shot reviews.

 I wouldn’t find much other than a lot of medical explanations for what allergy shots were.
 I wanted to hear from people who had experienced the shots.
 I wanted to hear real allergy shot reviews.

 This article aims to help those who have been diagnosed with allergy and are contemplating allergy shots.
 I’ve learned a lot since I began allergy shots (I’ve improved a lot too).

 Please don’t confuse this article for “cortisone shots” which are not allergy shots.
 Allergy shots (or subcutaneous immunotherapy) are a long term process to cure allergies, while cortisone shots are a quick fix but work for a short amount of time to reduce inflammation from allergy symptoms.

 Allergy shots affect everyone in different ways.
 Your response to the shots will depend on your allergy symptoms and the number of things you’re allergic to (check out my other article answering the most common questions about allergy shots).

 - Uses natural allergens, not synthetic medicine (pet dander, mold, yeast, pollen, dust mites)

 - Repetitive exposure to the body changes the immune response over time

-- Body learns the allergens are harmless
+- Body learns the allergens are harmless and adjusts itself

 - Lowers need for medicine over time – reduced cost (sometimes patients no longer need medicine)